pedropiloto/node-solid-server/ldp-microservice/CONTRIBUTING.md

 # CONTRIBUTING

-The MIT Linked Data group and the `solid` project welcomes new contributors.
+The MIT Linked Data group and the `ldp-web` project welcomes new contributors.
 This document will guide you through the process.

 ### Step 1: FORK